AxiaLLC/ai-helper/README.md

 ## 🎯 What is this?

-The AI Helper Template is a proven system that enables any AI assistant to rapidly understand and contribute to any project.
-Instead of spending 20+ minutes explaining your project context every session, AI can get oriented in under 5 minutes and immediately start productive work.
+The AI Helper is deployed in your project root and enables any AI assistant (though built for Cursor AI) to rapidly understand and contribute to any project, focus, and not lose context.
+Checklists are life.

-**Perfect for:**
+**Good for:**
 - Solo developers working with AI assistants (Cursor, ChatGPT, Claude)
 - Small teams needing consistent AI collaboration patterns
 - Anyone frustrated with repeatedly explaining project context to AI